ON THIS PAGE:

 intervention."
 However, pyelonephritis must be treated immediately,

-whatever the cause.
+whatever the type of bacteria.

 Pyelonephritis

-Treatment recommendations for CKD in cats
+treatment recommendations for CKD in cats (2023) International Renal Interest Society

-(2019)International Renal Interest Society says "any urinary tract infection should be regarded as a potential
+with regard to CKD cats, "any urinary tract infection should be regarded as a potential

 pyelonephritis and treated appropriately."